The Lambrechts-Stanley Model of Configuration Spaces: Labeled graph complexes

-\begin{proposition} The CDGAs $\Gra^{\circlearrowleft}_{R}(U)$ assemble to form a Hopf right $\Gra^{\circlearrowleft}_{n}$-comodule. \end{proposition} \begin{proof} The proof of this proposition is almost identical to the proof of \Cref{prop.comodule-eA}.
-If we forget the extra differential (keeping only the internal differential of $R$), then $\Gra_{R}$ is the arity-wise tensor product $(\Com^{\vee} \circ R) \hadprod \Gra_{n}$, which is automatically a Hopf $\Gra_{n}$-right comodule.
-Checking the compatibility with the differential involves almost exactly the same equations as \Cref{prop.comodule-eA}, except that when $u,v \in W$ we have:
+\begin{proof} The proof of this proposition is almost identical to the proof of Proposition~\ref{prop.comodule-eA}.
+If we forget the extra differential (keeping only the internal differential of $R$), then $\Gra^{\circlearrowleft}_{R}$ is the arity-wise tensor product $(\Com^{\vee} \circ R) \hadprod \Gra^{\circlearrowleft}_{n}$, which is automatically a Hopf $\Gra^{\circlearrowleft}_{n}$-right comodule.
+Checking the compatibility with the differential involves almost exactly the same equations as Proposition~\ref{prop.comodule-eA}, except that when $u,v \in W$ we have: